 Staff shall enforce disciplinary rules and procedures fairly and consistently amongst all students.
-This policy and its Administrative Procedures will be printed and distributed as part of the Student Handbook and will clearly describe discipline expectations.
+This policy and its Administrative Procedures will be distributed as part of the Parent Student Handbook, which will clearly describe discipline expectations.

-Discipline includes but is not limited to advising and counseling students, conferring with parents/guardians, , and the use of alternative educational environments, suspension, and expulsion.
+Discipline includes but is not limited to advising and counseling students, conferring with parents/guardians, and the use of alternative educational environments, suspension, and expulsion.
+Suspension, expulsion, or involuntary removal shall be implemented consistent with the Charter School's Suspension and Expulsion Policy and Procedures, Board Policy # 12, and available on the Charter School's website.